-Alcohol product stored in your CCA is liable for excise duty and constitutes a Crown debt.
+Alcohol product manufactured in your CCA is liable for excise duty and constitutes a Crown debt.
 Excise payment is triggered upon the physical removal of alcohol products from the CCA, unless approved by Customs, or removed for export or to an export warehouse.
+Where the manufacturing area is a micro-brewery or "brew pub" operation for example, excise duty is payable as soon as the product leaves the designated CCA area within the premises.
+This situation may also apply to other similar operations in the alcohol industry.